 I’ve particularly worked a lot with behavioural addictions and with anxiety problems.
 I'm currently focusing a lot of my attention on understanding how Autism-Informed Therapy could address the specific therapeutic needs of autistic adults (see autisminformedtherapy.com).

-My work is influenced by a variety of evidence-based approaches, including Cognitive Behavioural Therapy, Motivational Interviewing, Person-Centred Therapy, Compassion-Focused Therapy, and Schema Therapy.
+Being scientifically-minded, my work is influenced by a variety of evidence-based approaches, including Cognitive Behavioural Therapy, Motivational Interviewing, Person-Centred Therapy, Compassion-Focused Therapy, and Schema Therapy.
 Being autistically-minded, I am a lifelong learner, with a special focus on the question "What is it to be human?", & constantly inform my work from multiple perspectives including Psychology, Evolutionary Theory, Philosophy of Mind, Anthropology, etc.

 Click here to see some of my favourite books.